Should You Have a Pool Inspection Before Buying a Home with a Pool?

 Don’t Rely on a Home Inspector

-Many people think it’s okay to have their home inspector look over the pool, but this is rarely case.
+Many people think it’s okay to have their home inspector look over the pool, but this is rarely the case.
 Most often, they will even tell you it’s not their area of expertise, and they would be right.

 If you ignore the pool in the inspection, you might end up with some costly problems.
 This is why it’s better to hire a professional pool team.